Federal Issues

 Status

-With the COVID-19 pandemic extending into 2023, existing telehealth policies will continue to be examined by the 118th Congress, including efforts to make many of the current flexibilities permanent.
+Existing telehealth policies will continue to be examined by the 118th Congress, including efforts to make many of the current flexibilities permanent.

 Background